 If the rental activity did not meet any of the five exceptions, it generally is a passive activity.
-Special rules apply if the corporation conducted the rental activity through a publicly traded partnership (PTP) or if any of the rules described under Recharacterization of Passive Income on page 4 apply.
-See PAL rules for partners in PTPs on page 9.
+Special rules apply if the corporation conducted the rental activity through a publicly traded partnership (PTP) or if any of the rules described under Recharacterization of Passive Income on page 5 apply.
+See PAL rules for partners in

-If none of the special rules apply, use Worksheets 1 and 2 on page 6 to determine the amount to enter in Part I of Form 8810 for each passive rental activity.
-If the corporation has credits from passive rental activities, use Worksheet 5 on page 9 to figure the amount to enter in Part II of Form 8810.
+If none of the special rules apply, use Worksheets 1 and 2 on page 7 to determine the amount to enter in Part I of Form 8810 for each passive rental activity.
+If the corporation has credits from passive rental activities, use Worksheet 5 on page 10 to figure the amount to enter in Part II of Form 8810